-- 1. Is the Board clear on the criteria to be applied for the recruitment of the next director? - 2.
-Is a tailored competency and behavioural-based analysis undertaken prior to selecting new directors? - 3.
-Are there any significant conflict of interest issues that could make it difficult to accept a Board appointment? - 4.
-Do you believe you can work cooperatively and constructively with existing directors? - 5.
-Does the Board have a robust process for handling succession planning? - 6.
+- Does the board composition meet the requirements in the LR and CG Code? - Is the Board clear on the criteria to be applied for the recruitment of the next Director? - Is a tailored competency and behavioral-based analysis undertaken prior to selecting new Directors? - 4.
+Are there any significant conflict of interest issues that could make it difficult to accept a Board appointment? - 5.
+Do you believe you can work cooperatively and constructively with existing Directors? - 6.
+Does the Board have a robust process for handling succession planning? - 7.
 Is a contingency plan established in the event that the Chairman has to step down unexpectedly?

-- 7. Does the Board, collectively, possess a wide range of competencies and experience to effectively deal with the opportunities and issues the company faces? - 8.
-Is there an appropriate mix of skills, backgrounds, experience, age, gender and perspectives on the Board? - 9.
-Do all new directors receive a letter of appointment setting out key terms and conditions? - 10.
-Is there an appropriate induction program (including committee induction) for new directors and continuous training for all directors? - 11.
+- 8. Does the Board, collectively, possess a wide range of competencies and experience to effectively deal with the opportunities and issues the company faces? - 9.
+Is there an appropriate mix of skills, knowledge, backgrounds, experience, age, gender and perspectives on the Board? - 10.
+Do all new Directors receive a letter of appointment setting out key terms and conditions? - 11.
+Have first time directors undergone training by an accredited training provider? - 12.
+Is there an appropriate induction program (including committee induction) for new Directors and continuous training for all Directors? - 13.
 Does the Board regularly review its own performance and the effectiveness of its governance process?

-- Board appointments are decided by the Chairman with little input from other directors - Board discussions are dominated by one or two directors - Unreasonable demands are placed on the directors' time - The Board is too large or too small as compared to similar organisations - Overuse of external advisers occurs due to skill gaps on the Board - > There is consistent carry-over of agenda items from one meeting to the next
+- Board appointments are decided by the Chairman with little input from other Directors - Board discussions are dominated by one or two Directors - Unreasonable demands are placed on the Directors' time - ► The Board is too large or too small as compared to similar organizations - Overuse of external advisers occurs due to skill gaps on the Board - ► There is consistent carry-over of agenda items from

-- The Board does not periodically review its skills and competencies - Gaps identified in Board assessments are not actioned in a timely manner - ► There is a lack of ongoing Board succession planning - No formal (or insufficient) Board induction is provided to new Board members - No regular training or developmental programs conducted for all directors
+- one meeting to the next - The Board does not periodically review its skills and competencies - Gaps identified in Board assessments are not actioned in a timely manner - ► There is a lack of ongoing Board succession planning. - No formal (or insufficient) Board induction is provided to new Board members - No regular training or developmental programs conducted for all directors

-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices